NEW HAMPSHIRE

 a.
 Won and lost record against the team or teams tied with.

 b.
 Won and lost record against the other three teams qualifying for the State Tournament.
+In a season where there is less than 9 teams in a particular district, winning percentage will be used as a determining factor with this tie-breaker.

 c.
 Least number of runs allowed against team or teams tied within head to head competition.